Denver Plumbing Cost (2026 Local Prices)

 Denver plumbing cost runs right at the national average, with service calls ranging from $75 to $300 and hourly rates between $75 and $150.
 The Mile High City presents unique challenges for residential plumbing systems, including frozen pipe risk during harsh winters, altitude-related water pressure issues, and an aging housing stock that often relies on outdated galvanized piping.

 This guide covers 2026 plumbing prices specific to the Denver metro area, including Aurora, Lakewood, Arvada, and surrounding communities.
+Use the plumbing cost calculator to estimate your specific project.
 All costs reflect local labor rates and the conditions that affect plumbing work along the Front Range.

 Denver Plumbing Prices by Service

 Denver plumbing rates track closely with national averages at a 1.00x multiplier.
+For a broader breakdown of pricing across all services, see the water line replacement cost guide and related national guides.
 The table below shows what homeowners in the Denver metro area can expect to pay for common plumbing services in 2026.

 Local Plumbing Issues in Denver